 It is obvious that helmets have the most important protective function when biking.
 Especially enduro helmets have a hard time: they have to be light, compact and above all safe!
 You can read here whether every helmet can do this at the same high level.

-There is hardly a more chic enduro helmet than the FOX Metah.
+There is hardly a more chic enduro helmet than the FOX Speedframe.
 This model is for the riders who like to leave the brakes open.
-The helmet is pulled down low at the sides and provides in combination with the Varizorb foam for best protection.
+The helmet is pulled down low at the sides and provides in combination with the EPS foam and MIPS system best protection.
 Due to the long visor the helmet can be combined well with a goggle.
-The padding in the rear area as well as the ventilation should be optimized.
+The padding in the rear area as well as the ventilation could be optimized.
 Otherwise, there is not much to criticize about the helmet.
-In conclusion, one can say that the FOX Metah is the best enduro helmet for moshers.
+In conclusion, one can say that the FOX Speedframe is the best enduro helmet for moshers.

 The Swedes set the bar quite high for half-shell helmets with well thought-out details and angular design.
 According to the POC, the Tectal was developed for „aggressive trails and enduro racing“.
 You can see that from the helmet: the sides are pulled down low and provide good protection all around.
 In the foam there is a grid construction made of armid fibres.
 This distributes the force more evenly over the helmet and does not stress any part of it.
 The POC Tectal is also available in the MIPS version for an extra charge.
 In addition, the helmet is equipped with the RECCO reflector and can be found from the rescue helicopter in an emergency with a special device.
 Super helmet with high quality workmanship!